-- o Potentially partner with BAFTA albert to help aggregate this data - o When will negotiations be starting and what information
+- o Potentially partner with BAFTA albert to help aggregate this - o When will negotiations be starting and what information

-- o Enlisting supporters in our network to send the Rider to their agents and open the conversation - Connecting with supportive agents (Kate Staddon & the PMA, Curtis Brown, Hamilton Hodell, CAA Foundation) who can help convene their peers - o To encourage supportive agencies to circulate the Green Rider to their clients and entertainment lawyers they work with. - o To host an agents roundtable in Jan/Feb to ascertain barriers to engaging talent with the rider and find agentled solutions.
+- do industrial officials feel we need in order to get Green Rider measures into collective agreements?
+Agents Strategy Develop a strategy for approaching agents & convene an agent roundtable - o Enlisting supporters in our network to send the Rider to their agents and open the conversation - Connecting with supportive agents (Kate Staddon & the PMA, Curtis Brown, Hamilton Hodell, CAA Foundation) who can help convene their peers - To encourage supportive agencies to circulate the Green Rider to their clients and entertainment lawyers they work with - To host an agents roundtable in Jan/Feb to ascertain barriers to engaging talent with the rider and find agentled solutions.